|

 Wilawen frowned.
 In other words, it will be most unpleasant.

-The drow grinned, suddenly; and he reached out and, grasping
+The drow grinned and, suddenly; he reached out and, grasping

 her around the waist, pulled her close and kissed her passionately.